We use cookies on this site to enhance your experience.

 Dear Golden Hawk,

 There’s nothing more comforting than having a ‘regular’ order at an on-campus café during the busiest seasons of the academic year.
-For me, ‘comfort’ means grabbing a bag of two-bite brownies and a large earl grey tea from Golden Grounds on the Brantford campus.
-Tea lattés at The Belmont and scones are my preferred treat for when I finish assignments and tests.
+For me, this is an iced coffee and a blueberry muffin from Franks on the Waterloo campus.
+Tea lattés at The Belmont and scones are my preferred treat if I ever find myself on the Brantford campus.
 Whatever your cup of tea is, having a go-to order can be a lifesaver when school gets the busiest.

 The spin dip at Wilf’s and The Belmont is also a must-try!
-The naan vs. tortilla chips debate has been a topic of conversation for the Laurier 101 team on many occasions.
-At this point, I’m 50/50 - nothing beats fresh pita bread, but the crunch of tortilla chips is sometimes so much better.
+The naan vs. tortilla chips debate has been a topic of conversation for the Laurier101 team on many occasions.
+At this point, we are split 50/50 - but I will ride the all chips train for the rest of my life.
 You’ll have to try the spin dip yourself and weigh in with your opinion!

 Stay Golden,